 The Ultimate Guide to Flamin’ Hot Snacks

 There’s nothing quite like the artificial red powder that coats fingertips and stains tongues while delivering tingles of heat.
-Yes, I’m talking about zesty magic that is Flamin’ Hot Cheetos -- a chip that was invented by a Frito-Lay janitor in the ‘90s who was inspired by the Mexican elotes he ate growing up.
+Yes, I’m talking about zesty magic that is Flamin’ Hot Cheetos—a chip that was allegedly invented by a Frito-Lay janitor in the ‘90s who was inspired by the Mexican elotes he ate growing up (though this rags-to-riches tale is currently being disputed).
 Since the chip’s ideation, Hot Cheetos have gone on to become one of the most beloved hot chips in the world, and have amassed a large portfolio of other delectable Flamin’ Hot snacks.

 Despite the diversity of Flamin’ Hot products available today, including bags of popcorn and rings of Funyun, not all Flamin’ Hot snacks are created equal.
 Some we barely consider hot, while others lack the mouth-puckering notes of limón.
 Some are more crunchy than others.
 And some are actually hot enough to proudly hold the title “Flamin’ Hot.”

-Because there are so many Flamin’ Hot snacks to choose from, we decided to taste every chip available to us -- alongside about 25 Thrillist’s staffers -- and discover which are the most mellow, which have the best crunch, which are most likely to make you salivate, which is the most balanced in flavor, and which holds the title of spiciest.
-As a staff writer at Thrillist primarily covering food for the past year, including spicy chili oils and every flavor of Talenti ice cream, it only seemed natural to do an overview of my favorite type of chip.
-Here are our findings so you can find the perfect hot snack that suits you:
+Because there are so many Flamin’ Hot snacks to choose from, we decided to taste every chip available to us—alongside about 25 of Thrillist’s staffers—and discover which are the most mellow, which have the best crunch, which are most likely to make you salivate, which is the most balanced in flavor, and which holds the title of spiciest.

 Smartfood Flamin’ Hot